JeffReeves/laundromatic/README.md

 - A Discord server with a `#laundromatic` channel.
 - [Creating a Discord bot](https://discord.com/developers/applications) and using its token.
 - At least one [Discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) for private messages (PMs).
+- A Raspberry Pi 3b or 4b
+- A photoresistor with DO (digital output)
+- Python 3

 ### Clone Project and Install Packages